asingh0725/i-team/Specification.md

 -  Once you are logged in you can go to this screen and post
 - To post you click on the buttons that direct you to upload an image, description, and location of what you are donating
-- Once you post your donation media, your media will appear at the top of a viewers screen A drop down menu
+- Once you post your donation media, your media will appear at the top of a viewers screen A drop-down menu
-- This drop down menu is available for users as an option for when they are posting.
+- This drop-down menu is available for users as an option for when they are posting.
 It provides a list of designated locations for you to drop your food off

 **Algorithmic functions**
 A notification system to inform users about new food postings and messages

 User profile
-There is a button on the navbar that shows the users profile, and the profile page can be accessed by clicking this button.
+There is a button on the navbar that shows the user's profile, and the profile page can be accessed by clicking this button.
 Once on the profile page there will be a button to “edit your profile” so that you can add a biography about yourself
-You can also enter in a profile picture
+You can also enter a profile picture

 **Error states**
 If you are missing either an image, description, or location, you will not be able to post and an error will show you which component you are missing